uzh-dqbm-cmi/lab-website/content/publication/Mathis2024/index.md

 - Michael Krauthammer
 - Gerald Schwank
 publication_types: ["2"]
-abstract: "This study introduces machine learning models that predict prime editing efficiency across various chromatin contexts.
-PRIDICT2.0 evaluates pegRNA performance for a wide range of edits, while ePRIDICT assesses the influence of chromatin environments on editing rates.
-These tools are designed to optimize prime editing strategies across different cellular conditions, enhancing genome editing precision."
+abstract: "The success of prime editing depends on the prime editing guide RNA (pegRNA) design and target locus.
+Here, we developed machine learning models that reliably predict prime editing efficiency.
+PRIDICT2.0 assesses the performance of pegRNAs for all edit types up to 15 bp in length in mismatch repair-deficient and mismatch repair-proficient cell lines and in vivo in primary cells.
+With ePRIDICT, we further developed a model that quantifies how local chromatin environments impact prime editing rates."
 featured: true
-projects: [prime-editing-ml]
 summary: "We developed machine learning models, PRIDICT2.0 and ePRIDICT, to predict prime editing efficiency, offering a robust tool for optimizing genome editing strategies across diverse chromatin contexts."
 tags:
 - Bioinformatics